linktrendmedia/App-Legal-Suite/output/Registered User Privacy Policy.md

 ### 9.1 Cookie Usage

-Cookies in logged-in areas are governed by the Registered User Cookie Policy, which is incorporated by reference and available at [INSERT URL].
+Cookies in logged-in areas are governed by the Registered User Cookie Policy, which is incorporated by reference and available at [HYPERLINK: INSERT URL].

 ### 9.2 Cookie Categories